-Optional arguments specific to each tool.
+Optional case-sensitive string arguments specific to each tool.

 If authentication and SQL authorization are both enabled, only the database owner has execute privileges on this procedure by default.
 See "Configuring user authentication" and "Configuring user authorization" in the Derby Security Guide for more information.
 The database owner can grant access to other users.